 Chapter 7 bankruptcy cases can be used to get out of debt in about four to six months.
 However, the Chapter 7 process is not always quick and easy.
 Also, you must meet the income requirements to qualify for debt forgiveness (bankruptcy discharge) under Chapter 7.
 Finally, if you have substantial equity in your property, you could risk losing some property in a bankruptcy auction.

 Some individuals are more suited to filing for bankruptcy relief under Chapter 13.
 Chapter 13 bankruptcy cases give debtors (the person filing for bankruptcy relief) the opportunity to reorganize their debts.
 Through the Chapter 13 process, you can pay what you can afford to pay toward your unsecured debts.
-General unsecured debts include medical bills, personal loans, most judgments, credit card bills, and other debts that are not secured by collateral.
+So general unsecured debts include medical bills, personal loans, most judgments, credit card bills, and other debts that are not secured by collateral.

 You can catch up on past due mortgage payments to avoid foreclosure and might qualify to lower your car payments.
 If you owe old back child support or alimony, you can also take care of that in a Chapter 13 bankruptcy case.
 Tax debts are also receive payment in full through your Chapter 13 plan, but you have up to five years to pay back taxes.